checkly/docs.checklyhq.com/site/content/learn/playwright/generating-pdfs.md

 ---
-title: Generating PDFs with Playwright
+title: How to Generate PDFs with Playwright
 subTitle: Creating invoices, books and more from a web page
 date: 2020-11-19
 author: Giovanni Rago